danie11am/danie11am.github.io/_posts/2014-01-24--the-curious-case-of-iOS-code-signing.md

 ## The curious case of iOS code-signing

-This post was originally posted on 2014-01-24.

 iOS app code signing issues can be painful.
-There are simply too many things that can go wrong!
+There are so many things that can go wrong!

 This post does not cover any specific code signing issues.
-It attempts to explain the concepts and motivations behind Apple's code signing mechanism, which hopefully equips us to deal with any variants of code-signing issues in the future.
+It attempts to explain the concepts and motivations behind the code signing mechanism, which hopefully equips us to deal with any variants of code signing issues in the future.

 ### The big picture

 Why is code signing needed?
-It's all about security.
+It is all about security.

 > Apple offers app security through such things as mandatory code signing
 - https://support.apple.com/en-au/guide/security/sec7c917bf14/web